shravani9705/Pacman/README.md

+# Packman-project
-# My Packman Project of CS 188 at Berkeley.
+My Packman Project of CS 188 at Berkeley.